 How Clery Crime Statistics Disclosures are Prepared

-Each year, the CSU Police Department gathers Clery Crime statistics for purposes of compiling the disclosures required by law.
-These statistics are then reported as required to the U.S. Department of Education, and published in the AFSR.
-The statistics are compiled from reports made to CSAs including CSU Health Network, Human Resources, Victim’s Assistance Team, Student Resolution Center, Athletics, CSU Police Department, Fort Collins Police Services, and the Larimer County Sheriff’s Department, as well as the arrests made by CSU Police for Clery Crimes.
+Each year, the Clery Compliance Committee gathers Clery Crime statistics for purposes of compiling the disclosures required by law.
+These statistics are then reported as required to the U.S. Department of Education and published in the ASFSR.
+The statistics are compiled from reports made to CSAs including but not limited to: The Office of Title IX Programs and Gender Equity, the Office of Equal Opportunity, Support and Safety Assessment, Housing and Dining Services, the Women and Gender Advocacy Center, Human Resources, Victim’s Assistance Team, Student Resolution Center, Athletics, CSU Police Department, Fort Collins Police Services, and the Larimer County Sheriff’s Office, other law enforcement agencies where CSU owns or controls property, as well as the arrests made by CSU Police for Clery crimes.

 Campus Security Authorities (CSAs)

 The University identifies Campus Security Authorities by examining the job descriptions of employees to determine whether they are expected, as part of their duties, to have security responsibilities or significant responsibilities for student or campus activities.
-All identified CSAs are notified annually of their responsibilities by email, and are trained to understand and carry out their responsibilities by a combination of online video training that all CSAs must take, plus periodic additional trainings offered by the University to various groups that include CSAs.
+All identified CSAs are notified annually of their responsibilities by email and are trained to understand and carry out their responsibilities by a combination of online training and periodic additional trainings offered by the University to various groups that include CSAs.

-The University will, on an ongoing basis, use its best efforts to identify all of its CSAs, notify them of their status as CSAs, train them on their responsibilities as CSAs, and receive and track all incident reports received from them.
+The University will, on a periodic basis, use its best efforts to identify all of its CSAs, notify them of their status as CSAs, train them on their responsibilities as CSAs, and receive and track all incident reports received from them.
 CSAs will undergo training on an ongoing basis as appropriate to enable them to remain current in their knowledge of their roles and responsibilities.

 Campus Security Authorities are required to:

-- Report to the CSUPD information of alleged crimes that are reported to them in good faith by others, as well as information of alleged crimes that they personally witness.
+- Report for inclusion of annual statistics and review for ongoing or serious threat information of alleged crimes that occurred on Clery geography that are reported to them in good faith by others, as well as information of alleged crimes that they personally witness.
 Under the Clery Act, a crime is “reported” when it is brought to the attention of a CSA or local law enforcement personnel by a victim, witness, other third party, or even the offender.
-It doesn't matter whether or not the individuals involved in the crime, or reporting the crime, are associated with the University.
+It doesn't matter whether the individuals involved in the crime, or reporting the crime, are associated with the University.

-- Record information about crimes reported to them.
-To record information about a crime reported, the CSA must complete a Crime Statistic Report Form.
-(For further information, visit the CSU Public Safety website, http://safety.colostate.edu/cleryact/index.aspx).
+- Record and report information about crimes reported to them.
+To record and report information about a crime reported, the CSA must complete a Crime Statistic Report Form.
+(For further information, visit the Clery website.

 Clery Act Training

-In addition to the training required for CSAs, the University will offer training to other critical personnel such as the members of the Public Safety Team, employees in departments of Human Resources, Policy and Compliance, Support and Safety Assessment, and the Office of General Counsel to enable these individuals to remain current in their knowledge of the Clery Act and how it is applied at CSU.
+In addition to the training required for CSAs, the University will offer training to other critical personnel such as the members of the Public Safety Team, employees in departments of Human Resources, the University Policy Office, Support and Safety Assessment, and the Office of General Counsel, to enable these individuals to remain current in their knowledge of the Clery Act and how it is applied at CSU.

 Reporting a Crime or Other Emergency

-Colorado State University has designated the CSU Police Department as the office where you should immediately report ANY crime.
+Colorado State University has designated the CSU Police Department as the office where you should immediately report ANY and ALL crimes.

 Colorado State University encourages the prompt reporting of crimes and other emergencies to CSUPD.
 This prompt reporting allows for investigation, crime reduction, community awareness, and accurate statistical data, all of which enhance safety.

-To report a crime in progress or immediate threat to campus safety: DIAL 911 from any phone and identify your location at Colorado State University to the dispatcher.
+To report a crime in progress or an immediate threat to campus safety, DIAL 911 from any phone and identify your location to the dispatcher.

-To report a crime that is no longer in progress and is not an immediate threat: http://police.colostate.edu/pages/police-services.aspx#report or 970-491-6425.
+To report a crime that is no longer in progress and is not an immediate threat use the forms on this CSUPD website or 970-491-6425.
 Crimes may be reported anonymously.

-To report a fire, DIAL 911 from any phone and identify your location at Colorado State University and the location of the fire.
+To report a fire, DIAL 911 from any phone and identify your location and the location of the fire.